 Artificial sweeteners are substitutes for regular sugar (sucrose).
 They are synthetic sugar substitutes derived from either herbs or natural sugars.
 They can be nutritive (have calories) or non-nutritive (have no calories) sweeteners (1).

 Nutritive sweeteners add calories to your diet and contain very few minerals or vitamins.
 They are safe when used in moderation, as long as they do not contribute to weight gain.
-But if you develop conditions such as diabetes mellitus, insulin resistance or gestational diabetes, you may have to limit their consumption.
+But if you develop conditions such as diabetes mellitusiXA condition in which the body is unable to utilize glucose, leading to its increase in the blood. , insulin resistance or gestational diabetesiXA condition characterized by elevated blood sugar levels due to hormonal and physical changes in pregnancy. , you may have to limit their consumption.

 Sucrose, fructose, maltose, dextrose, corn sugar, and honey are nutritive sweeteners.
 Sugar alcohols, such as sorbitol, mannitol, isomalt and xylitol and hydrogenated starch, are also nutritive sweeteners.
 They are technically not sugars and are converted into fats in the body.